Docs

 Print a diagnostic report for the current Acton environment.

-The report is intended to help debug project resolution, manifest parsing, wallet and library overlays, bundled standard-library state, native emulator and Tolk library metadata, logging paths, and relevant environment variables.
+The report is intended to help debug project resolution, manifest parsing, wallet and library overlays, bundled standard-library state, native emulator and Tolk library metadata, logging paths, relevant environment variables, and API reachability from the current machine.

 Display Options